Getting Hyped For Hospitality

 HYPE was created by HLTA president and CEO Mufi Hannemann.
 Roth, along with HLTA director of government and community affairs Jared Higashi, serves on the group’s advisory board, which is rounded out by a team of 11 other professionals in the hospitality industry.

 The initiative seeks to bolster the careers of up-and-comers in the hospitality industry with a range of activities: networking mixers, educational seminars, guest-speaking sessions and more.
 The goal, as the advisory board sees it, is to not only to help individuals climb the corporate ladder, but also to rally around the industry in general.
+There are government funded courses in melbourne that aid individuals looking to get into hospitality and events like these are a great way to get further insights into the industry.

 “It’s an opportunity to really engage the young minds of our industry – and, of course, the industry touches almost everyone here locally,” Higashi says.